 About Joseph Losi

-I am open to and affirming of people of all races, sexual and gender identities and ages.
+I welcome and affirm people of all races, sexual and gender identities and ages.

 A Bit about Me

-My personal life journey has led me from my hometown to Salt Lake City, Utah, to Eugene, Ore., and finally to Seattle.
-I am the fifth of six children, and very happy to have three older sisters, who taught me much about being both bold and nurturing.
-I completed a bachelor’s degree in communication with an emphasis in broadcast management at the University of Utah in the late 70’s, which led to a 20-year career in public and commercial radio.
-My most memorable time was at KUER-FM, the NPR affiliate in Salt Lake City, where I programmed and produced jazz radio.
-After moving to Seattle in the 1990s, I continued this career on the fundraising side, serving as Director of Corporate Development for KPLU, Tacoma’s NPR affiliate.
-I then applied my fundraising skills to preserve some of our state’s most beautiful places, serving as a major donor fundraiser for Conservation Northwest.
+Before being a therapist, I had a 20-year career in public and commercial radio.
+My most memorable time was at KUER-FM, the NPR affiliate in Salt Lake City, where I programmed and produced a jazz radio show.
+After moving to Seattle in the 1990s, I served as the Director of Corporate Development for KPLU, now KNKX.
+I then applied these skills to preserve some of our state’s most beautiful places, serving as a major donor fundraiser for Conservation Northwest.

 Ready to Get Started?

 “This guy can help.
 Really.
 Joseph took us back to ground zero in our relationship and guided us to new patterns of connecting.
 Now, at our most vulnerable moments, we make it through difficult situations and stay connected and loving.
 (We call these “Joseph moments.”)
 He really connected with both of us, but brings a special understanding for how afraid most men feel of therapy.
 He can get to underlying emotions without humiliating either partner.
 Great sense of empathy and humor, too!”